 YOU CAN FAX YOUR APPLICATION TO US AT 815-842-0504.
 Or, you can email it to us at email@example.com.
 That way, we can get you pre-approved before you come in and find the animal that is the best fit for you and vice versa.

 - VIP Cats (10+ years) $50

 - Puppies (up to 1 year) $275

 - VIP Dogs (10+ years) $200

-**Once you find an animal you would like to adopt AND you have an approved application you can put a $50 NONREFUNDABLE deposit down to ensure that no other family can adopt them.
+**Once you find an animal you would like to adopt, you have an approved application, and you were chosen as the best fit for the animal after your meet and greet, you can put a $50 NONREFUNDABLE deposit down to ensure that no other family can adopt them.

 Please bring a leash if you are adopting a dog, or a crate if you are adopting a cat.

 - Our adoption program is for individuals and families seeking a pet to live indoors and provide companionship.

 - You must be 21 years of age or older to adopt.

 - We require that all household members meet the animal during the adoption process, if all family members are not/cannot be present at the time of the meet and greet we cannot send the animal home.